Photography

 Equipment

-As mentioned above I have an enormous archive of both film and digital images.
+I have an enormous archive of both film and digital images.
 I was an early adopter of digital in 2002 when I changed from Canon A1 film cameras.
-I liked that film camera so much I bought a second one.
-When I went digital I part exchanged the A1s with lenses for a Canon 300D which though basic now, then, it did more than just the job.
+When I went digital I part exchanged the A1s with lenses for a Canon 300D which, though basic now, then, it did more than just the job.
 To me at that time the quality was amazing.
-The fundamental difference was being able to shoot and shoot at no cost.
+The fundamental difference was being able to shoot at no cost and to see the results immediately.
 I then went on to a Canon 70D.
 Many of my stock images have been taken with this camera.
 It still gets used a lot.
 I finally ended up with a Canon 5D MkIV.
 This is an amazing piece of photographic equipment.
 I feel I’m just scratching the surface of the capabilities of this camera.
+I now mostly use just four lenses.
+A wide angle, standard, telephoto and my go to lens, the 100mm macro.

 Stock photography

+You can read a quick guide to stock photography here to give you more of an idea of what is involved.
 In addition to stills work I have been shooting quite a lot of video.
 It’s an exciting and interesting development for me.
 A totally different skill set is needed.
 I am more than happy to take on commissions for photography work linked to parks, countryside or wildlife.
-Even if what you require is not the sort of photographic work I normally do I can help by pointing you in the direction of someone more able to help you.